PrincetonUniversity/a100_workshop/06_cupy/README.md

 COMPUTE_TYPE_DEFAULT will be used instead.
 ```

-The suggests that CuPy may one day support `bfloat16`.
+The above suggests that CuPy may one day support `bfloat16`.

 More can be done with [CUB and cuTensor](https://tech.preferred.jp/en/blog/cupy-v8/).
 CuPy can do half-precision FFTs.